DawnM/moves-dashboard/README.md

 ## Acknowledgments

 * Yoni Lavi, my Code Institute mentor.
-* Online query solutions as credited in the comments at the relevent points in my code.
+* Fellow students at Code Institute for their general feedback on the presentation of the website.
 * Coralize, for her proof reading skills and all-round support.